00shoham/camview/README.md

 Cam-View is an open source system for capturing video from one or more network-attached video cameras and for displaying, storing locally and archiving remotely captured images.
 Cam-View can run on inexpensive PC hardware and draw images from inexpensive cameras.
-It was devel- oped on Ubuntu but should be easily portable to any Linux distribution and with minor effort any Unix-based system.
+It was developed on Ubuntu but should be easily portable to any Linux distribution and with minor effort any Unix-based system.

 Cam-View is suitable for capturing, storing and viewing security video footage in a small setting such as